doiim/tikua/examples/tikua-back/README.md

-# Deroll tamplate to be used with Cartesi SDK
+# Deroll tamplate to be used with Tikua - Cartesi SDK

 This is a [Sunodo](https://sunodo.io) template for Cartesi applications that use the [Deroll](https://github.com/tuler/deroll) framework.